-Samsung is planning to launch its next premium flagship, the Galaxy S22, Galaxy S22+ as well as the Galaxy S22 Ultra and now a new report has claimed that the South Korean tech giant has started mass production of some of the components for the upcoming flagship smartphones.
+Samsung is planning to launch its next premium flagship, the Galaxy S22, Galaxy S22+, and the Galaxy S22 Ultra.
+Now, a new report has claimed that the South Korean tech giant has started mass production of some of the components for the upcoming flagship smartphones.

 According to a report from WinFuture, Samsung has started mass production of components for the three upcoming flagship phones — Galaxy S22 (SM-S901), Galaxy S22 Plus (SM-S906), and the Galaxy S22 Ultra (SM-S908).